MarcHoog/EbitenMacroBoard/README.md

 - **Dynamic Key Configuration:**
   Supports dynamically mapping key labels to Unicode events.
 You can extend this to load key mappings from a configuration file.

-- **Cross-Architecture Size Handling:**
-  Automatically adjusts the INPUT structure size based on whether you're running on 32-bit or 64-bit Windows.

 ## Requirements

 - **Operating System:**
-  Windows (this project uses Windows-specific API calls).
+  Windows 64 bits (this project uses Windows-specific API calls).

 - **Go:**
   Go 1.16+ is recommended.